Certificates of deposit (CDs): How they work to grow your money

 Maturity: Your CD reaches maturity at the end of the term you chose when you opened the account.
 Then, either you can withdraw the money, or you can reinvest in another CD.
 If you do nothing, a bank typically will automatically reinvest your money in another CD with the same term.
 If you want to withdraw your money or move it into a CD with a longer or shorter term, you’ll need to let the bank know during the grace period of the CD.
 This is a period of time after the CD matures during which you can make changes to your account with no penalty.
 Then, you can transfer your deposit to your checking or savings account, or you can purchase another CD with a different term.

 Early withdrawal: If you withdraw money before the CD’s term ends, you’ll usually have to pay a penalty.
-This penalty varies, but you may have to give up some of your interest earnings – sometimes as much as three or six months’ worth.
+This penalty varies, but you may have to give up some of your interest earnings.

 Laddering: Many savers may try to take advantage of the higher interest rates CDs tend to offer while also attempting to keep their savings semi liquid.
 They often do this by purchasing more than one CD.
 For example, you might deposit money in a one-year, two-year, three-year, four-year and five-year CD — a strategy known as laddering.
 With this approach, one CD would mature each year, and you would be able to access the original funds and earned interest without paying a penalty.
 This also may be a valuable approach if interest rates rise more generally throughout the economy.
 When interest rates increase broadly, you are likely to earn a higher interest rate on a new CD account.